Mugeshgithub/AI-domain-name-generator-llm/README.md

 # AI Domain Name Generator LLM - FamilyWall AI Engineer Homework

-## 🎯 Project Overview
+## Project Overview

-This project demonstrates the complete lifecycle of fine-tuning a Large Language Model for domain name generation, showcasing systematic evaluation, edge case discovery, and iterative improvement.
-Built for the FamilyWall AI Engineer position, it demonstrates advanced ML engineering skills with a focus on reproducible research and production deployment.
+This project demonstrates the complete lifecycle of fine-tuning a Large Language Model (LLM) for domain name generation.
+It highlights systematic evaluation, edge case discovery, iterative improvement, and production deployment.
+Developed as part of the FamilyWall AI Engineer assignment, the project reflects advanced ML engineering practices with a strong focus on reproducibility and clarity.

+---

-## 🚀 What We Built
+## What I Built

-**Core Achievement**: Fine-tuned Qwen2.5-3B-Instruct using LoRA techniques to generate creative, relevant domain names from business descriptions.
-The evaluation framework demonstrates the approach, though metrics are illustrative due to the small training dataset.
+**Core Achievement:** Fine-tuned Qwen2.5-3B-Instruct using LoRA techniques to generate creative, relevant domain names from business descriptions.
+The evaluation framework shows the methodology, while results are illustrative due to the intentionally small dataset.

+---

+## Journey and Challenges
+This project was the outcome of several iterations and experiments:

+1. **Initial Trials**
+   - Experimented with GPT-2 and smaller models to test feasibility.
+   - Faced limitations in model quality, lack of relevant outputs, and instability during training.

+2. **Mistral Experiments**
+   - Attempted fine-tuning with Mistral-7B.
+   - Hit computational and memory challenges that were not feasible with limited resources.

+3. **Final Decision**
+   - Settled on Qwen2.5-3B-Instruct for balance between feasibility, quality, and compatibility.
+   - Applied LoRA fine-tuning, reducing trainable parameters to just 0.12% of the base model.
+   - Enabled efficient experimentation within resource constraints while maintaining reasonable quality.

+Through this process, I managed to build a working pipeline despite hardware, dataset, and stability challenges.

+---

-### Key Features
+## Key Features
-- **LoRA Fine-tuning**: Efficient adaptation using only 0.12% trainable parameters
+- **LoRA Fine-tuning**: Efficient adaptation with minimal trainable parameters.
-- **LLM-as-a-Judge Evaluation**: Automated quality scoring system (0-10 scale)
+- **Evaluation Framework**: Automated scoring using an LLM-as-a-Judge approach.
-- **Edge Case Discovery**: Systematic identification and resolution of model failures
+- **Edge Case Discovery**: Systematic detection and analysis of model failure cases.
-- **Production API**: FastAPI deployment with comprehensive error handling
+- **Production API**: FastAPI deployment with validation and error handling.
-- **Input Validation**: Basic request validation and error handling
+- **Stability Improvements**: Learning rate tuning and conservative hyperparameters to prevent divergence.

+---

 ## 📊 Results & Metrics
 | Metric | Base Model | Fine-tuned Model | Notes |
 |--------|------------|------------------|-------|
 | Quality Score | 6.3/10 | Expected improvement | *Illustrative example* |